Hertfordshire Yeomanry: Postwar

-Heritage & Ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 At the time of the Royal Review in 1800, the five Yeomanry Troops wore blue coats with red cuffs and collars and buff waistcoats.
 They wore Tarleton helmets helmets with a feather.
 The Western and Centre Troops were distinguished by having lace on the chest of their coats.
 The Beechwood Troop of Volunteers had green coats with buff waistcoats, the Sawbridgeworth Troop blue jackets with red facings.
 These uniform colours were still in use in 1806.